saitama1899/dragon-squad-api/README.md

 Welcome!

 Here you will find our contribution to the "minimalsitic Badi app" challenge.
 We have used the, we believe, same tools as badi, we have even added our own gem.
+We have a deep explanation in our wiki.

 ---